 The lift system spreads across the mountains to Bachelor Gulch, a small collection of condos and houses and a Ritz Carlton hotel, and then to Arrowhead, another slope-side hamlet.There are free car parks in Avon for day visitors (parking in Beaver Creek is expensive and limited); you can take a free shuttle to the resort, or a fast chair up to Bachelor Gulch.
 A gondola links the Riverfront area of Avon to this chair.
 The mountain regularly plays host to FIS world cup races, while the mountain also has a great range of easily accessible adventurous back country terrain.

-Day trips to Vail, Breckenridge and Keystone, all covered by the lift pass, and Copper Mountain are possible.
+Day trips to Vail, Breckenridge, Keystone, Copper Mountain are possible.